 In this case the Optometrist was way far off.
 We're so glad we got a second opinion before proceeding to put Lane through even greater frustration with learning.

 Please take the time to read the link noted here.

 It makes a difference.
 If you get well intended, but incorrect eye care, especially at 6 years old.
 It will affect your whole life.
-My little friend Lane could continue to struggle to learn, when it was completely unnecessary.

 Do your home work...
 See the right Doctor at the right time!
 If you're 6, it could mean your future.